1Forge/python-forex-quotes/README.md

-# python-forex-quotes
+# python_forex_quotes

-python-forex-quotes is a Python Library for fetching realtime forex quotes
+python_forex_quotes is a Python Library for fetching realtime forex quotes

 # Table of Contents